Omnishambles: Entry into popular lexicon

 On 13 November 2012, omnishambles was named Word of the Year by the Oxford English Dictionary.
 Lexicographer and judge on the panel Fiona McPherson remarked that: "It was a word everyone liked, which seemed to sum up so many of the events over the last 366 days in a beautiful way."

 The word was formally added to the online editions of the Oxford Dictionary of English in August 2013 together with a number of other words that had also gained popularity during 2012 and 2013.
 These included selfie, twerk and digital detox.

 The term re-emerged following the 2017 United Kingdom general election, which produced a hung parliament, and was used to describe Conservative efforts to form a confidence-and-supply agreement with the Democratic Unionist Party.
 It was also used to describe the UK's Brexit negotiations process following the 2017 election.

 The word "pomnishambles" (Pom being an Australian derogatory word for an English person) was used by BBC writer Tom Fordyce (apparently quoting others) for the England men's cricket team and their lack of success against Australia in late 2017.

-In 2020, during the COVID-19 pandemic in the UK, the word re-emerged in late May (as "Domnishambles" - a portmanteau of Dominic Cummings' first name and the word omnishambles) as it was revealed that the government advisor Dominic Cummings had breached the lockdown imposed by the government to curb the virus.
+In 2020, during the COVID-19 pandemic in the UK, the word re-emerged in late May (as "Domnishambles" – a portmanteau of Dominic Cummings' first name and the word omnishambles) as it was revealed that Dominic Cummings had visited Durham during the first lockdown.

+In 2024, after ongoing issues with rail transportation in Auckland, New Zealand, and cancelled trains due to heat (on days that were considered mild for summer weather) the mayor Wayne Brown also used "omnishambles" to describe a lack of co-ordination between various bodies responsible for Auckland's train service.

+In his verdict on political staffer Bruce Lehrmann's defamation lawsuit against Network 10, Federal Court of Australia judge Michael Lee used "omnishambles" to describe the scandal surrounding Lehrmann's alleged rape of a colleague in Parliament House.